Skip to content

 Class Selectors are very similar to ID Selectors.
 The major difference is that while a certain ID should only be assigned to one element, we can assign the same class to as many elements as we want.

-If you look at the code of our XHTML page, you’ll notice that two of our paragraph tags have a class of “important.”
+If you look at the code of our HTML page, you’ll notice that two of our paragraph tags have a class of “important.”
 When an element has a class we can access it with a CSS selector by placing a period in front of it’s class name.
 Let’s add the following rule to our CSS file to make these paragraphs stand out:

 .important {